Workers' Compensation

 What Is the Common Strained Rotator Cuff Recovery Time?

-While less severe than a complete tear, a strained rotator cuff still requires adequate healing time.
+A strained rotator cuff needs proper healing time despite being less severe than a full tear.
 The recovery period can range from a few weeks to a couple of months, during which work restrictions may be necessary.
 However, most people with rotator cuff strains see improvement in pain and function after 6 to 12 weeks of rehabilitation.

 Mehta & McConnell, PLLC Your Injury Rights Advocates